gumballsoftware/aid/README.md

 Spring AI ETL pipeline for embedding the (2025) DevNexus catalog and then querying same.
-Each conference session is a document and includes the following metadata:
+Each conference session is a document and includes the following:
 * id
 * title
 * description